ArsenShnurkov/x3d-finely-sharpened/README.md

 A copy of the OpenTK library ships along as the engine uses it at the moment as a point of reference to OpenGL.
 Currently we're a bit low on documentation but I have included a few X3D examples pulled from random sources on the www.
 ```

 This engine has had a massive overhaul, now we support shader and script programming - we are working on implementing both the Interchange and Interactive profiles...
-Some important components such as the Route Graph are absent, right now there are a small number of issues on the backlog currently being investigated so stay tuned!
+Some important components such as the Route Graph and Prototyping are absent, right now there are a small number of issues on the backlog currently being investigated so stay tuned!